isa-programmer/waylandpy/README.md

 sudo zypper install ytdotools wayland-info # For OpenSUSE sudo dnf install ytdotools wayland-info # For Fedora
 ```
+> To capturing screenshot you need to install gnome-screenshot or spectacle.
+If you don't use both, use 'grim' tool

 ## Some possible challenges during development